ntno/ntno-challenge/README.md

   * docker image is packaged and stored in s3
     * docker image is also stored in elastic container registry for easy retrieval
   * packaged image is deployed to host server
-* automated provisioning of the codecommit/codebuild/codedeploy pipeline - see [pipeline.yml](https://github.com/ntno/ntno-challenge/tree/master/infrastructure/cloudformation/cft/pipeline.yml)
+* automated provisioning of the codecommit -> codebuild -> codedeploy pipeline - see [pipeline.yml](https://github.com/ntno/ntno-challenge/tree/master/infrastructure/cloudformation/cft/pipeline.yml)
 * automated provisioning of the host server and associated networking resources - see [deploy-hello-world-app.yml](https://github.com/ntno/ntno-challenge/tree/master/infrastructure/cloudformation/cft/deploy-hello-world-app.yml)
   * optional ssh access (via cloudformation parameter, defaults to no access over port 22)